tezos/tezos-mirror/docs/introduction/test_networks.rst

 - ``quorum_min`` is 3000 (i.e. 30%) instead of 2000 (i.e. 20%);
 - ``delay_per_missing_endorsement`` is 2 instead of 8.

-This results in a chain which moves faster (about 3 blocks per minute insead of 1) and with much smaller cycles (32 times less blocks per cycle), so each cycle lasts about 100 times less.
+This results in a chain which moves faster:
+- 3 blocks per minute instead of 1,
+- one cycle should last less than 43 minutes instead of 2 days and 20 hours,
+- a voting period should last less than 16 hours instead of about 23 days.
+Note that in Zeronet, a voting period is 22 cycles instead of 8 cycles in Mainnet.

 Babylonnet
 ----------